cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 # The type of mempool for this CometBFT node to use.
 #
 # Valid types of mempools supported by CometBFT:
-# - "flood" : clist mempool with flooding gossip protocol (default)
+# - "local" : clist mempool with flooding gossip protocol (default)
-# - "nil"   : nil-mempool (app needs an alternative tx dissemination mechanism)
+# - "nil"   : nil-mempool (app has implemented an alternative tx dissemination mechanism)
 type = "nil"
 ```

-The config validation logic will be modified to add a new rule that rejects a configuration file if:
+The config validation logic will be modified to add a new rule that rejects a configuration file if all of these conditions are met:

 * the mempool is set to `nil`
 * `create_empty_blocks`, in `consensus` section, is set to `false`.